Leo Ezerins

-Leo Ezerins (born August 10, 1956) was a linebacker who played ten seasons in the Canadian Football League for the Winnipeg Blue Bombers and the Hamilton Tiger-Cats.
+Leo Ezerins (born August 10, 1956) was a linebacker who played ten seasons in the Canadian Football League (CFL) for the Winnipeg Blue Bombers and the Hamilton Tiger-Cats.

 Background

 Ezerins is a graduate of Whitworth College in Spokane, Washington graduating with a BA in Economics and Business.
 He was a conference all-star four times and an NAIA All American.
 His head coach was CFL legend, Hugh Campbell.

 A gifted athlete he was also a three-time Canadian Champion Speed Skating Champion, Provincial High School basketball All-Star twice and played on the Isaac Brock Provincial Little League Championship team and the Winnipeg Hawkeyes Juvenile Little Grey Cup Championship team.